weifund/weifund/README.md

 - JS Compaign Tracker Days, Convert to ETH denominations
 - JS Most Recent Campaigns List
 - Hash verification for Website ownership

-- Better tracker interface
+# COMPLETED TODO
+- New Campaign ID, url and meta tag return
 - Display progress report of a campaign

-# COMPLETED TODO
 - Contribute to a campaign (donate)
 - Landing Page
 - Link to a campaign via the URL